speedyjeff/gemsofwar/readme.md

 ### Decomposing the problem into phases

-The task of 'playing Gems of War' is actually a number of smaller components that can be built independently and combined.
+The task of 'playing Gems of War' consists of several smaller components that can be built independently and combined.

 The end-to-end can be seen in the [gemsofwar.window](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.window/readme.md) application.
 There is sample data contained within the repo to give this a try.